-2.3.4 Data Processing
+2.3.4 Steps for Collecting Data to Validate this Algorithm

 - 1. Estimate the septum surface plane parameters. - 2.
 Load current scissor parameters. - 3.
 Collect the scissor and septum pose sensor data. - 4.
 Use the GenerateLineOfCut function to generate the line of cut.